 In many cases of Prader-Willi syndrome, diagnosis is prompted by physical symptoms in the newborn.

-If a newborn is unable to suck or feed for a few days and has a "floppy" body and weak muscle tone, a health care provider may conduct genetic testing for Prader-Willi syndrome.1,2,3 Formal diagnostic criteria for recognizing Prader-Willi syndrome depend on the age of the individual-specifically, whether the third birthday has been reached.
+If a newborn is unable to suck or feed for a few days and has a "floppy" body and weak muscle tone, a healthcare provider may conduct genetic testing for Prader-Willi syndrome (Gunay-Aygun et al 2001; Holm et al 1993; Cassidy and Schwartz 2009b).
+Formal diagnostic criteria for recognizing Prader-Willi syndrome depend on the age of the individual-specifically, whether the third birthday has been reached.
 Before age 3, the most important symptom is extremely poor muscle tone, called hypotonia (pronounced HAHY-poh-toh-nee-uh), which makes infants feel floppy.
-In affected children 3 years of age and older, other symptoms become apparent, such as obesity, intellectual delays, learning disabilities, or behavior problems, especially connected with food and eating.3
+In affected children 3 years of age and older, other symptoms become apparent, such as obesity, intellectual delays, learning disabilities, or behavior problems, especially connected with food and eating (Cassidy and Schwartz 2009b).

 • Children younger than 3 years must have at least four major criteria and at least one minor criterion for a Prader-Willi syndrome diagnosis.